FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 This library is primarly design to perform **classification** and **clustering** of both univariate and multivariate time series.
 However, it can also be used to perform time series **forecasting**.

 <div align="center">
-🚀 <a href="https://reservoir-computing.readthedocs.io/en/latest/index.html#quick-start">Getting Started</a> - 📚 <a href="https://reservoir-computing.readthedocs.io/en/latest">Documentation</a> - 📊 <a href="https://reservoir-computing.readthedocs.io/en/latest/index.html#advanced-examples">Advanced examples</a>
+📚 <a href="https://reservoir-computing.readthedocs.io/en/latest">Documentation</a> - 🚀 <a href="https://reservoir-computing.readthedocs.io/en/latest/index.html#quick-start">Getting Started</a> - 🧩 <a href="https://reservoir-computing.readthedocs.io/en/latest/index.html#advanced-examples">Advanced examples</a>
 </div>

 # 🛠️ Setup